zivmax/cs132-elevator/README.md

   - Example: `"select_floor@2#1"` - User in elevator #1 selects floor 2.
 - `"reset"`: Resets your elevator system to its initial state (both elevators at floor 1, doors closed).

-### 4.2 System Events (Your System Receives)
+### 4.2 System Events (Your System Sends)

-These are the events your elevator system will receive from the test environment:
+These are the events your elevator system can send to the test environment:

 - `"door_opened": [elevator]` : Indicates that the door of the specified elevator has opened.
   - `elevator`: A string representing the elevator number: `"1"`, `"2"`.